krisbelangernelson/internet-provider-ui/README.md

 If that's fixed and you try again with errors for `npm ERR!
 Cannot read properties of undefined (reading 'stdin')`, run this command `npm config set script-shell "C:\Program Files\Git\bin\bash.exe"`

 Now GitHub Desktop will work with husky, and you don't have to use the command line to make commits.

+For a `/bin/bash: C:/Program Files/nodejs/npm: No such file or directory`, [this](https://github.com/desktop/desktop/issues/12562#issuecomment-1335391830) solution worked for me.